gibus/SpreadRevolutionaryDate/README.md

 ### _DEPRECATED_ twitter

 This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Twitter explicitly.
-If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.
+If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.

 ### _DEPRECATED_ mastodon

 This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Mastodon explicitly.
-If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.
+If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.

 ### _DEPRECATED_ freenode

 This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Freenode explicitly.
+If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.

+### _DEPRECATED_ liberachat

-If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.
+This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
+Please use ["targets"](#targets) option, as described above.
+Spread on Liberachat explicitly.
+If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.

 ## Twitter options